jorgemanrubia/solid_assert/README.md

 	SolidAssert.enable_assertions

-You can disabled assertions with

-	SolidAssert.disable_assertions
+Assertions are disabled by default.

 Use `assert` for testing conditions.
 You can optionally provide a message